-UN/CEFACT has been providing countries and economies with practical tools to facilitate the introduction of Single Window facilities and to ensure their interoperability.
-This Recommendation extends that support by helping countries and economies address legal issues related to national and cross-border exchange of trade data required for Single Window operations.
+UN/CEFACT provides countries and economies with practical tools to facilitate the introduction of Single Window facilities and to ensure their interoperability.
+This Recommendation extends that support by helping them also to address legal issues related to national and cross-border exchange of trade data required for Single Window operations.